v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/ediscovery-cases.md

     - View all cases that are listed on the **eDiscovery** page.

-    - Manage any eDiscovery case in the organization after they add themself as a member of the case.
+    - Manage any case in the organization after they add themself as a member of the case.

-    - Perform administrative tasks in Advanced eDiscovery, such as processing case data for analysis, configuring case settings, and exporting data from Advanced eDiscovery.
-This is because a person who is an eDiscovery Administrator in the Security &amp; Compliance Center is automatically added as an administrator in Advanced eDiscovery.
+    - Access case data in Advanced eDiscovery for any case in the organization.

-    See the [More information](ediscovery-cases.md#moreinfo_1) section for reasons why you may want an eDiscovery Administrator in your organization.
+    See the [More information](#more-information) section for reasons why you may want an eDiscovery Administrator in your organization.

 > [!IMPORTANT]
 > If a person isn't a member of one of these eDiscovery-related role groups, or isn't a member of a role group that's assigned the Reviewer role, you can't add them as a member of an eDiscovery case.

+For more information about eDiscovery permissions, see [Assign eDiscovery permissions in the Office 365 Security &amp; Compliance Center](assign-ediscovery-permissions.md).

  **To assign eDiscovery permissions:**